malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 * Priming - eg: where a Reviewer component is "primed" in past time steps to be biased towards a particular outcome.
 * Distributed Working Memory - eg: inputs from other components is stored into the components local state, for use in subsequent time steps.

+### Priming
+Priming is an important feature for avoiding unnecessary reevalutions and improving reaction times.
+One suggestion of attention is that it is driven by expected value (Lindsay, 2020).
+It is computationally expensive to evaluate expected value across across multiple potential focuses and to make a selection from those evalutions.
+Thus unnecessary repitition of that evalution process must be avoided.

+Priming enables the affected functional areas to retain focus without reevalution.

+Priming also enables pre-evaluations to prepare (or "prime") functional areas for immediate response upon expected stimuli, shortening response times.

 ### Training
 It is naively assumed that RL processes are sufficient to produce meaningful results.
 However, this remains to be seen.
 It is unlikely to be as affective as RNN in simple sequential data processing, where the RNN is trained against a high frequency of data.